 United States Citizenship and Immigration Services (USCIS) defines Curricular Practical Training (CPT) as employment which is an integral part of the established curriculum, including: “alternate work/study, internship, cooperative education, or any other type of required internship or practicum which is offered by sponsoring employers through cooperative agreements with the school” [8 CFR 214.2 (f)(10)(i)].

 CPT is available only prior to the completion of your degree program and you must have a job offer at the time of application.
-CPT is approved by the Dean of the College and the Assistant Dean of International Student Services.
+CPT is approved by the ISS.
 CPT does not require USCIS authorization, so the processing time is minimal.
 If CPT is approved, USCIS will be notified via SEVIS.
 Students will receive an updated Form I-20 with the CPT notation.
 If you wish to pursue CPT another time, you will need to complete a new application and register for the appropriate course for that term.
 It is important to be aware that 12 months or more of full time CPT will cancel your eligibility for OPT.

 There are 2 types of CPT